jenofdoom/academy-responsive-web/README.md

 fonts](https://fonts.google.com/) today.
 All the fonts there are Open Source.

 1. Go to the [Google fonts website](https://fonts.google.com/).
-2. Find a font you like (you can use the filters on the right to help)
+2. Find a font you like and click on it (you can use the filters on the right to help)
-3. Click the plus icon next to the one you like
-4. Click on the '1 family selected' at the bottom of the screen
-5. Go into the 'customize' tab
-6. We want to select four different styles:
+3. Select required styles and click "+ Select this style" We want to select four different styles:
   * regular 400
   * regular 400 italic
   * bold 700
   * bold 700 italic
-7. If the font you've selected doesn't offer those four types, hit the minus next to the font name and find another one that does.
+4. If the font you've selected doesn't offer those four types, hit the minus next to the font name and find another one that does.

-8. Go back to the 'embed' tab and copy the code snippet in the first grey box.
+5. Click on a top right icon on Google Fonts website to bring side menu with selected styles
+6. In "Use on the web" section copy `<link rel="preconnect" ...> snippet
-9. Paste that line into the `<head>` section above the `<link rel="stylesheet"...` line in `index.html`.
+7. Paste that line into the `<head>` section above the `<link rel="stylesheet"...` line in `index.html`.
+8. Go back to Google Fonts website and copy snippet with 'font-family' rule
-10. In `main.css`, we want to add a CSS rule to start using the new font:
+9. In `main.css`, we want to add a CSS rule to start using the new font:

 ```
 body {
-  font-family: 'Thefontname', sans-serif;
+  ... snippet with font-family rule ...
 }
 ```

-> Optional: Add a second webfont so it says '2 Families Selected' on the Google fonts website, and use that second font just for h1, h2 and h3 tags so we have a different font for the body text and the major headers.
+> Optional: Add a second webfont on the Google
+Fonts website, and use that second font just for h1, h2 and h3 tags so we have a different font for the body text and the major headers.

 ## Listing the movies using JS